sbb12/CookieClicker/README.md

-# seleniumtest1
+# Selenium Cookie Clicker Bot

-simple automation of cookie clicker using selenium.
+Simple automation of Cookie Clicker using selenium.

-auto clicks the cookie and buys the cheapest upgrade available.
-Gameplay not optimised
+Uses a bunch of tools to gather information on the products and upgrades available, then calculates the next best thing to purchase.

+The bot needs to hover over upgrades to get information from the tooltip.

+The bot will also heavily priorities clicking upgrades as it considers it's own click rate.